sgraden/vpc/example-code.md

 # Example Code Tutorial

-The following example will help you create an IBM Cloud VPC, a subnet, a gateway, a server, and associate a floating IP address, using the IBM Cloud VPC (Beta) REST APIs.
+The following example will help you create an IBM Cloud VPC, a subnet, a gateway, a virtual server instance, and associate a floating IP address, using the IBM Cloud VPC (Beta) REST APIs.

 ## Verify access to the Regional APIs